Military of the Zhou dynasty: Spring and Autumn Period

 With the end of the Western Zhou, the Zhou court moved east to Luoyang, resulting in the loss of its direct control of the Wei River valley, the Royal court's primary source of revenue.
 The smaller Luo River Valley in the east was too small to support an extensive army and the Six Armies of the West and Eight Armies of Chengzhou disappeared from prominence.
-However, the shifting of the royal court and other aristocratic lineages into the east intensified conflict over resources, later drawing in the peripheral powers (i.e. Qi, Lu, Yan, Jin, Chu) into interstate wars due to their connections with the inner states.
+However, the shifting of the royal court and other aristocratic lineages into the east intensified conflict over resources, later drawing in peripheral powers (i.e. Qi, Lu, Yan, Jin, Chu) into interstate wars due to their connections with the inner states.

-Interstate relations originated in the feudal system of the Western Zhou, whereby leaders of the states were granted hierarchical titles from the King of Zhou, who also held the title of Son of Heaven.
+Interstate relations originated in the feudal system of Western Zhou, whereby leaders who also held the title of Son of Heaven of the states were granted hierarchical titles from the King of Zhou.
 Within a few years after the beginning of the Spring and Autumn period, these ranks lost their practical significance.
 Diplomacy came to be dictated by the security interests of the states rather than by ceremony.
 Although the Zhou king remained the supreme ritual office through this period, royal representatives were sidelined at interstate conferences.

 The institution of hegemon (霸), created to designate the one privileged to command campaigns on behalf of the Zhou king, helped to stabilize the Zhou ecumene in the 7th and 6th centuries BC and unify the states against invading tribes.
 The interstate conferences convened by the hegemons helped to maintain peace, such as the four decades-long truce between the states after the Shangqiu conference in 546 BC.
 The hegemon order declined with the rise of the southern peripheral kingdoms Wu and Yue in 500 BC.
 Although the Zhou royal institutions had become politically impotent, there was little attempt to alter the political thought underpinning the state system until the late 6th century BC.
 For much of the Spring and Autumn period, interstate politics were somewhat overshadowed by the internal conflicts within states, among the aristocratic lineages and the state rulers.